 First, the ERS Management Team will check whether the application for funding fulfills the criteria published in the call for application.
 In this context, interdisciplinarity is of particular importance, i.e. at least two faculties have to contribute to the research projects.
 Also, maximum length in terms of number of pages will be checked.

-The supervisors involve one or more reviewers from the research area of the project under review.
+The selection of the reviewers is done by the supervisors.
+Those involve one or more reviewers from the research area of the project under review.
 Thus, there will be at least two reviews for each application, which facilitating a reliable and comprehensive assessment.

 Code of Conduct